Designations Congruent with Things: Chapter 23

 “But he, the Marshal, he asked me why I spent so much time with you.
 He said there were better people.”

-So true,” Newt says, smiling askew, picking up his phone in his aching left hand and putting the green, bundled remains of his sterile field in the trash.
+“Soooo true,” Newt smiles an askew smile and picks up his phone in his aching hand.
+He puts the green bundled remains of his sterile field in the trash.

-“No, he didn’t mean it like that,” Mako corrects, “he just meant that there were better people for me to spend time with.
+“No, he didn’t mean it like that,” Mako says, “he just meant that there were better people for me to spend time with.
 People my own age.”

-“Kids,” Newt says, returning to the kitchen table and dropping into a chair.
+“Kids.”
+Newt returns to the kitchen table and drops back into his chair.
 “They’re calling them ‘kids’ these days, Maks.”

 “Shut up,” she says.
 “Will you shut up?”